 Foods that have Vitamin C: apples, berries, broccoli, cauliflower, melons

 Vitamin D is produced by your body when ultraviolet rays from sunlight strike your skin and is rarely found as a nutrient in food.
-During winter in New England, days are shorter, darker, and you are likely bundled up in a jacket, hat, mittens and a scarf!
-Although these items are completely necessary to survive the season, it leaves little opportunity for your skin to be exposed to the sunlight it so desperately needs.
+During winter in New England, days are shorter, darker, and you are likely bundled up!
+Although it’s necessary to survive the season, it leaves little opportunity for your skin to get the sunlight it needs.

 Foods that have Vitamin D: tuna, salmon, cheese, egg yolks

 Melatonin is a hormone produced by the pineal gland that helps to regulate your sleep-wake cycle.
-When it is dark, melatonin increases and prepares your body for sleep – on the other hand, light decreases melatonin production and prepares your body to wake.
-During the winter the daylight hours are shorter, and the evening hours are longer, potentially causing problems for your sleep wake cycle.
+When it is dark, melatonin increases and prepares your body for sleep.
+On the other hand, light decreases melatonin production and prepares your body to wake.
+During the winter daylight hours are shorter, and evening hours are longer, potentially causing problems for your sleep-wake cycle.
 If you are having trouble sleeping, taking melatonin in the evening may help adjust your body’s sleep-wake cycle.